liu-sharon/HackerRank/README.md

 # HackerRank
-Practice solutions (always in progress!)
+Practice solutions to give other hackers inspiration if needed.
+Always in progress!